 Created by the same people behind Mysteryland in the Netherlands, Tomorrowland is Belgium's massive celebration of EDM festivities.
-Taking place in the magical "DreamVille" festival grounds near Brussels, Tomorrowland attracts more than 180,000 fans over three days of music, dancing, art and debauchery.
+Taking place in the magical "DreamVille" festival grounds near Brussels, Tomorrowland attracts more than 180,000 fans two magical weekends of music, dancing, art and debauchery.

 Where: DreamVille, Belgium

 Outlook Festival is one of Europe's biggest electronic music festivals with one of the loudest music systems anywhere in the world.
 Outlook offers up some of the best in underground dubstep, reggae, garage and hip hop, where you'll occasionally find big names like Skream and Kode 9 each year.
-With over 100 artists in the 2012 lineup, Outlook Fest 2013 is looking to shaping up to be massive.
+With over 100 artists in last year's lineup, Outlook Fest 2014 is looking to shaping up to be massive.